mczph/Herodotus/docs/plots/plot.en_us.md

 "What's for lunch today?"

-Perhaps after dinning, I'll give a little think about where I am going next.
+It's sure to give it a little think about where am I going, perhaps, but not until the lunch is consumed.